mui/mui-x/docs/data/data-grid/pagination/pagination.md

 The default pagination behavior depends on your plan:

-- For the Community Data Grid, pagination is enabled by default and cannot be disabled.
-- For the Pro and Premium Data Grid, pagination is disabled by default; use the `pagination` prop to enable it.

 :::info
 Exported CSV and Excel files include all data and disregard pagination by default.
 To apply pagination to exported files, review the available [row selectors](/x/react-data-grid/export/#exported-rows).